kikuchiyo/device_connection_en/nonsdk/upstream/device_else/report_attributes.md

 # Report Attributes

-A device can publish a message to this topic to report the new add attributes to EnOS cloud.
+A device can publish a message to this topic to report the newly added attributes to the cloud.

 Upstream
-- Request TOPIC：/sys/{productKey}/{deviceKey}/thing/attribute/update
+- Request TOPIC：`/sys/{productKey}/{deviceKey}/thing/attribute/update`

-- Reply TOPIC：/sys/{productKey}/{deviceKey}/thing/attribute/update_reply
+- Reply TOPIC：`/sys/{productKey}/{deviceKey}/thing/attribute/update_reply`

 ## Example Request Message